Three Little Chickpeas

 How to make cherry chia pudding

-1. To a blender, add the frozen cherries, milk, maple syrup, and almond extract.
+1. To a small blender, add the frozen cherries, milk, maple syrup, and almond extract.
+A small personal blender works best for small single-serving portions.
 Then, blend until smooth.
-Don't measure the almond extract over the liquid, you may accidentally add too much.
+Don't measure the almond extract over the liquid; you may accidentally add too much.
 Too much will overpower the chia pudding.

 Blended dairy-free milk and cherries in a container.